Zeyu-Li/Kitchen-Dash/README.md

 <img src="img/logo.png" alt="logo" style="text-align:center;"  width="200" height="200"  />

-Kitchen Dash will help you share your recipes with the work and view user created content!
+Kitchen Dash will help you share your recipes with your friends and view user created content!
 Browse through a curated collection of user created recipes with instructions, ingredients, ratings